mbsabath/large_data_in_R/Large-Data-in-R.md

 sharded data.

-HDF5 files provide a means to directly store objects in a file system like strucutre, and to contain all that within a single file on disk.
+HDF5 files provide a means to directly store objects in a file system like structure, and to contain all that within a single file on disk.
 We can also store data documentation in the same file as our data, which makes sharing and transporting these systems easier.